 When using only FPDC, the texture is created on the right side of the crochet fabric.
 This technique pulls the stitch out of the plane of the crochet fabric and to the front of the work, making it bump out and creating a textured look.

-Because of the textured effect, FPDC crochet stitch is often used where the ribbing is needed like ends of sleeves, top of the mittens or socks, ribbing of the beanies, even edging on a blanket.
+Because of the textured effect, FPDC crochet stitch is often used where the ribbing is needed like the ends of the sleeves, the top of the mittens or socks, the ribbing of the beanies, even edging on a blanket.

 To create a true knitted-like ribbing, you will be working with both FPDC and BPDC in alternating rows.

-FPDC and BPDC are also used in textures like basketweave crochet, waffle stitch crochet as well as cables.
+FPDC and BPDC are also used in textures like basket weave crochet, waffle stitch crochet as well as crochet cables.

-Because the post stitch is worked around the body of another stitch, it comes out shorter than the standard DC.
+Because the post stitch is worked around the body of another stitch (post of a stitch), it comes out shorter than the standard DC.
 Because of that, when starting the row of FPDC, you would need to chain 2 for the first stitch in the row (instead of ch 3 that we usually do with regular DC).

-Also, because Front Post Double Crochet basically wraps itself around the body of the stitch in the row below, their heights overlap and, as a result, your 2 rows of FPDC will be not as tall as two rows of regular DC.
-You basically will get 1.5 height for two rows FPDC compare to 2.0 height of two rows of DC.
+Also, because the Front Post Double Crochet basically wraps itself around the post of the next stitch in the row below, their heights overlap and, as a result, your 2 rows of FPDC will be not as tall as two rows of regular DC.
+You basically will get 1.5 height for two rows FPDC compares to 2.0 height of two rows of DC.